The Aligned Crowd Becomes the Market Monoculture

 Prediction markets rely on independent disagreement.
 A market can aggregate information only if its participants bring sufficiently different errors, evidence, incentives, or judgment.
 The paper asks whether that assumption survives when the participants are LLM agents trained through similar post-training pipelines.

 The authors focus on Direct Preference Optimization, or DPO, as a structural source of correlated errors.
-Their claim is that preference optimization can push many agents toward the same preferred-output distribution before market interaction begins.
+The original DPO paper presents the method as a way to optimize directly from preference pairs without a separate reward model and reinforcement-learning loop.
+Begin and coauthors' claim is that such preference optimization can push many agents toward the same preferred-output distribution before market interaction begins.

 The Market Setup